Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 Nutrition for Detox

-In Functional Medicine, diet is often used as the first line of therapy for toxic overload.
+In Functional Medicine, diet is often used as the first line of support for managing toxic overload.
 Many practitioners follow a medical-based detox program that combines a whole food, a low inflammatory, elimination diet.
-This included a simplified list of foods to eat, foods to exclude, and supplements that support all levels of detox.
+This includes a simplified list of foods to eat, foods to exclude, and supplements that support all levels of detox.
 Fiber is crucial to proper elimination as it binds to toxins and helps usher them out of the body through the gastrointestinal tract.

 Supplements for Detox

-Increasing specific nutrients and supplements can help clear unwanted compounds out of your body by supporting the body's natural detoxification pathways.
+Increasing specific nutrients and supplements may help support the body's natural detoxification pathways.

 Binders

-Also called sequestering agents are nonabsorbable materials that can bind toxins and eliminate them through the GI tract.
+Also called sequestering agents, these are nonabsorbable materials that can bind toxins and help eliminate them through the GI tract.
 A common binder found to be effective for multiple mycotoxins is activated charcoal.

 Glutathione

 We can't discuss detox without discussing Glutathione (The Master Antioxidant).
 Glutathione plays a role in phase II of liver detox.
-It functions as an antioxidant, which helps reduce oxidative stress and remove free radicals generated during detoxification.
-Research suggests that mycotoxins can decrease the formation of glutathione due to reduced gene expression of the enzymes needed to form glutathione.
+It functions as an antioxidant, which helps reduce oxidative stress and manage free radicals generated during detoxification.
+Research suggests that mycotoxins may decrease the formation of glutathione due to reduced gene expression of the enzymes needed to form glutathione.

 N-acetylcysteine (NAC)

-NAC stimulates glutathione biosynthesis, promotes detoxification, and acts directly as a scavenger of free radicals.
+NAC may stimulate glutathione biosynthesis, promote detoxification, and act directly as a scavenger of free radicals.
 Ochratoxin A (OTA) is a naturally occurring food-borne mycotoxin in various agricultural products worldwide.
-It has been shown that the toxicity of OTA could be decreased by maintaining glutathione production with N-acetyl cysteine (NAC).
+It has been suggested that the toxicity of OTA could be decreased by maintaining glutathione production with N-acetyl cysteine (NAC).

 Garlic

-The compound allicin found in garlic has been shown to both inhibit fungal growth and kill fungal cells.
+The compound allicin found in garlic has been shown to both inhibit fungal growth and manage fungal cells.

 Green Tea

-The polyphenol components of green tea play a role in the induction of phase 2 detoxification enzymes.
-This study showed that 500mg of green tea polyphenol daily increased the ability to detox the mycotoxin, aflatoxin B1.
+The polyphenol components of green tea may play a role in the induction of phase 2 detoxification enzymes.
+This study showed that 500mg of green tea polyphenol daily increased the ability to manage the mycotoxin, aflatoxin B1.

 [signup]